awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baseline-console.md

    + \(Optional\) **Compliance level**: The severity level you want to assign to patches approved by the baseline, such as High\.
 **Note**
 If an approved patch is reported as missing, the option you choose in **Compliance level**, such as Critical or Medium, determines the severity of the compliance violation\.
-   + \(Linux only\) **Include non\-security updates**: Select the check box to install non\-security patches made available in the source repository, in addition to the security\-related patches\.
+   + \(Linux only\) **Include non\-security updates**: Select the check box to install nonsecurity patches made available in the source repository, in addition to the security\-related patches\.
 **Note**
-For SUSE Linux Enterprise Server, it isn't necessary to select the check box because patches for security and non\-security issues are installed by default on SLES instances\.
+For SUSE Linux Enterprise Server, it isn't necessary to select the check box because patches for security and nonsecurity issues are installed by default on SLES instances\.
 For more information, see the content for SLES in [How Security Patches Are Selected](patch-manager-how-it-works-selection.md)\.

    For more information about working with approval rules in a custom patch baseline, see [Custom Baselines](sysman-patch-baselines.md#patch-manager-baselines-custom)\.